eben-arkoh-amoah/practicing-pulling-and-pushing/README.md

 ## About the Project

-This project is a project giving to me in a training course to complete in a period of maximum of one month to accertain my html , css and git workflow knowladge level.
+This project is a project giving to me in a training course to complete in a maximum period of one month to accertain my html , css and git workflow knowladge level.

 ## Tasks